One Dead In Kenya As Fresh Opposition Protests Turn Violent - UrduPoint

 Officers also used tear gas and water cannon as Odinga's convoy moved through a congested neighbourhood in Nairobi, sending people running for cover.

-- 'prices must come down' - "How many support the demonstrations?
+"How many support the demonstrations?
 How many here are saying the price of basic commodities should go down, maize flour should go down, cooking oil, school fees and other commodities must come down?"
-Odinga said as supporters thronged his vehicle.
+Odinga said earlier as supporters thronged his vehicle.

 Clashes also erupted in the city's biggest slum Kibera, with protesters setting tyres ablaze and gangs assaulting journalists.